 Vent.
 If you have a gas water heater, check to see if the vents have any obstructions which can cause leaking.
 If you find some, turn off the water heater first so you can clean the flue.

 Heating element gasket.
 Electric water heaters use heating element gaskets to heat the water.
 Turn off the electrical power and shut off your water supply before you replace the gasket.
 Once you’re done, make sure that the water supply to the heater is already turned on and that hot water is running in order to release air from the water heater tank before you turn the power back on, otherwise, you risk damaging the gasket.

 Tank.
 Sometimes, the tank itself may be the problem.
 Experts suggest that you get a new water heater instead of replacing the old tank, since this can save more money in the long run.

 Of course, the best way to address a leaking water heater problem is to prevent it from happening in the first place.
 Check your heater regularly for any damage and drain the water every month to help avoid having a leaking heater problem.
-If something does go bad, get several quotes to compare water heater replacement cost.
+If something does go bad, get several Water Heater Replacement Cost to compare.